-In Christianity and Islam, Lucifer was an Angel who led a revolution against God – in some versions he wanted to take God's place, in other he refused to acknowledge humans as God's beloved creations, among numerous other reasons - and was, together with all other rebel Angels, sent to hell, where they all become demons.
+In Christianity and Islam, Lucifer was an Angel who led a rebellion against God – in some versions he wanted to take God's place, in other he refused to acknowledge humans as God's beloved creations, among numerous other reasons - and was, together with all other rebel Angels, sent to hell, where they all become demons.
 Which makes this trope Older Than Feudalism.

 Islam's story is actually slightly different.
 Satan was never an angel, but a Djinn near God.
-He did fall because of his pride, and not acknowledging that humans now were in a higher position with the God than the used to be (OK, that part is similar).
+He did fall because of his pride, and not acknowledging that humans now were in a higher position with the God than he used to be (OK, that part is similar).
 He did not challenge God himself, but His influence on mankind, saying he'll sway the humanity to corruption, and will show humans are no better.
 And finally he will not become a demon, he'll just be sentenced to eternity in Hell.

 The Bible has lots of examples of this.
 There's Cain killing his brother Abel.
 The once-wise Solomon becomes corrupt.
 A more controversial example would be to allege Heel Face Turns and/or Face Heel Turns by God Himself.

 Then there's what may be the most infamous example of all: Judas.
 Though in a few Alternate Character Interpretations, most notably Gnosticism, Judas actually betrayed Jesus on request in order to ensure Jesus was captured, killed and resurrected as planned.